strpalgato/strpalgato/README.md

 </div>

 <div>
   <p align="center">I'm studying Computer Engineering and I'm also a hobby content creator.
-I usually code different types of applications which I like to deploy on cloud devices.
-While my career has to do with project management and software development, I also like hardware and home automation.</p>
+I usually code various types of applications that I like to deploy on cloud devices.
+While my career is related to project management and software development, I also like hardware and home automation.</p>
 </div>

 <div align="center">